 The EPA has led on the development and co-ordination of climate change research in Ireland.
 The vision is to inform a carbon-neutral, climate-resilient Ireland by 2050.
 The approach has been to develop national capacity in co-operation with other state agencies and government departments.
 Since 2007, the EPA has supported over 108 climate change research projects to the value of €25 million.
 This investment has produced research that has been highly influential on national policy development, supported national engagement with EU and UN bodies and is estimated to have provided savings of €50m in relation to improved analysis of GHG emissions.

 Official projections of GHG emissions to 2020 are based on two scenarios: (1) with current policies, regulations and incentives (i.e. With Measures, WM) and (2) with additional policies, regulations and incentives (i.e. With Additional Measures, WAM).
-Based on current policies, Ireland is projected to exceed its annual limits in 2016 and, even with additional polices, this limit would be exceeded in 2017.
-For the period 2014‑2020, agriculture emissions are projected to increase by 6–7%, while transport emissions are projected to increase by 10–16% on 2014 levels.
-Based on the two emissions scenarios described above, total emissions are projected to be 6% (scenario 1) or 11% (scenario 2) below 2005 levels in 2020.
+Based on latest projections, Ireland is projected to exceed its annual limits in 2016.
+For the period 2014‑2020, agriculture emissions are projected to increase by 4–5%, while transport emissions are projected to increase by 10–12% on 2015 levels.
+Based on the two emissions scenarios described above, total emissions are projected to be 4% (scenario 1) or 6% (scenario 2) below 2005 levels in 2020.
 The target is a 20% reduction.

 Further polices, regulations and incentives are therefore urgently needed to meet existing targets and to move to a pathway to achieve the 2050 objective.
 Increased strategic planning, investment and resources are also needed to achieve this in the overall framework of EU and global commitments.